-As someone who struggles with migraines, you’re all too familiar with the feeling of desperation that overcomes you when an attack strikes.
+As someone who struggles with migraine, you’re all too familiar with the feeling of desperation that overcomes you when an attack strikes.
 You feel like you’d do anything to get some relief.
 Seriously, you’d sell your soul if it meant you could get rid of this debilitating pain.

 Of course, you hope that your medication will do its job, but unfortunately, that’s not always the case.
-What else can you do when no amount of bargaining and pleading is going to kick that migraine to the curb?
+What else can you do when no amount of bargaining and pleading is going to kick that migraine attack to the curb?

 There are a ton of home remedies and alternative treatments out there that you can try.
 But, there are some other things you should have stocked and on hand in your migraine relief toolkit when those just aren’t working.

 We asked all of you what trusty things you use to ease your migraine pain, and you answered.
 Consider this your migraine-beating shopping list.
 Stock up now, and prepare to show your next migraine who’s boss.

-Most people with migraines swear by applying different variations of heat and cold to their bodies (particularly at the base of the neck and the temples), so you’ll want to have some hot and cold compresses ready to go.
+Many people with migraine swear by applying different variations of heat and cold to their bodies (particularly at the base of the neck and the temples), so you’ll want to have some hot and cold compresses ready to go.
 “I find it helpful to have the disposable [ice packs] that you pop to activate, to keep next to your bed so you don't have to go to the freezer in the middle of the night,” says Dr. Sara Crystal, neurologist and Cove Medical Director.
 Hot and cold gel face masks are another easy option.

 Whether you go the hot or cold route (or both), make sure to use them in moderation.
 The National Headache Foundation recommends leaving cold packs on for only 15 minutes at a time, and taking a 15-minute break before reapplying.
 And, make sure you don’t fall asleep with that heating pad—no matter how good it feels.